realworldocaml/book/en/19-installing-ocaml.md

 ### Using the OPAM top-level

 All the OPAM state is held in the `.opam` directory in your home directory, including compiler installations.
-You should never need to switch to an admin user to install packages.
+On Linux and MacOS X, this will be the `~/.opam` directory.
+You shouldn't switch to an admin user to install packages;
+if you run into problems, just delete the whole `.opam` directory and follow the installations instructions from the `opam init` stage again.

 ```
 $ opam init